 17 years after opening, Balthazar hasn't changed much—not its food, scene, or crowds.
 So where should you go when a visit is stymied by a long wait?
 Take a look around you—there's plenty of good food close by.

-Every week we spotlight a dozen cooking classes sold through our partner CourseHorse to take in the weeks ahead.
-Some of the most popular sell out way in advance, but here are some last-minute deals on hot-ticket classes with discounted seats.
+Every week we spotlight a dozen cooking classes sold through our partner CourseHorse to take in the weeks ahead, and on Wednesdays we check in on classes offering discounted seats.
+Here are five coming up soon.